-HCP 439, SEMINAR (1 to 3 hours)
+HCP 400, SEMINAR (1 to 3 hours) 441 Special attention is given

-440, 441 Special attention is given to multi-cultural experiences, working with diverse populations, integrating counseling services into ministry settings, developing human services outreaches for non-traditional opportunities and related issues.
+Special attention is given to multi-cultural experiences, working with diverse populations, integrating counseling services into ministry settings, developing human services outreaches for non-traditional opportunities and related issues.
 (Not Open to Freshmen and Sophomores.
 Offered on Demand)